hemant38056/Result-Management-System/README.md

 # Result-Management-System
-Build this project to simulate all the basic controls that an actual required of store result.
+Build this project to simulate all the basic controls that an actual required to store result.

 Students can see their result by entering their roll number.